 High priority capital schemes to which funding is proposed to be allocated

-£14.1m is proposed from corporate funds to enable the Watlington Relief Road scheme to be progressed.
+£14.1m is proposed from corporate funds to enable the Watlington Relief Road scheme to progress.
 The estimated project cost is £22.3m.
-The WRR is included in a budget line for Schemes that encourage and facilitate active travel and improve Oxfordshire towns
+The WRR is included in a budget line for Schemes that encourage and facilitate active travel and improve Oxfordshire towns.
+The council received strong objections last year for describing the road capacity scheme as an active travel measure.
+It clarified to ORAA that the budget line refers to taking traffic out of the centre “improves market squares“.
+An active travel scheme would follow construction of the road, but is not included, or funded, in the WRR proposed project budget.

-The use of £14.1m of corporate funds to enable the scheme to progress means developer funding has to be sought to replace the corporate funding as far as possible to reduce the amount of OCC funds required for the scheme.
+The use of £14.1m of corporate funds to enable the scheme to progress means the council says that it will seek additional funding as far as possible to reduce the amount of OCC funds required for the scheme.
 This is so funds are maximised for the county’s capital programme.

 Last year, the County and District Councils confirmed to ORAA the importance of clarity on forward finance: ” The Councils are being very clear and transparent with developers when money is being used to front fund infrastructure and when County or Districts are contributing towards a piece of infrastructure.
 We are making sure that where we require a developer to pay for infrastructure we are ensuring that we check against the CIL regulation tests so we can be assured that the funding is valid and can be recovered” (Oxfordshire Leaders Joint Committee October 2025.)

-There is no firm go live date in 2026/27 for commencement on site.
-The scheme does not have planning permission and decisions on the planning application are not in the control of the council, and are subject to due process of planning.
+There is no “go live” date for commencement on site for inclusion of the scheme in the council’s firm 2062/27 capital expenditure .
+The scheme does not have planning permission.
+Decisions on the planning application are not in the control of the council as applicant to build the road, and are subject to due process of planning.

 WRR secured S106 & growth deal funds